mnguyen0226/deep_learning_notebooks/README.md

   - 1. Define the task: Understand the problem domain and the business logic underlying what the customer asked for.
 Collect a dataset, understand what the data represents, and choose how you will measure success on the task
   - 2. Develop a model: Prepare your data so that it can be processed by a ML model, select a model evaluation protocal and a simple baseline to beat.
 Train a first model that has generalization power and that can overfit, and then regularize and tune your model until you achieve the best possible generalization performance.
   - 3. Deploy the model: Present your work to stakeholders, ship the model to a webserver, a mobile app, a web page, or an embedded device, monitor the model's performance in the wild, and start collecting the data you will nedd to build the next generation model.
+- The hardest things in machine learning are framing problems and collecting, annotating, and cleaning data.

 - Define the task
   - In real-world, you won't have the dataset, you start from a prolem.